The Aquinnah Wampanoag Tribe hasn't opened a casino this summer as planned but gaming is still on the agenda.

-The Seminole Tribe is making major progress as the opening of its Hard Rock casino in New Jersey approaches.
+The Seminole Tribe might soon offer sports betting at its new Hard Rock casino in New Jersey.

 The Saginaw Chippewa Tribe is adding a five-story, 148-room hotel to the Saganing Eagles Landing Casino in Michigan.

 The Yocha Dehe Wintun Nation is adding more than 400 hotel rooms to its casino in northern California.